Donna Ewin

 Donna Clarissa Ground (born 4 June 1970) known professionally as Donna Ewin, is an English former glamour model and actress.

 Career

 Donna Clarissa Ground was born on 4 June 1970, in Poplar, East London, England.
 Ewin was her mother's maiden name.
 Upon leaving college she joined the Yvonne Paul Management agency and first appeared on Page 3 of British newspaper The Sun at the age of 17.
-She found herself in great demand, establishing herself as one of the most popular Page 3 girls on the circuit during the late 1980s and early '90s.

-Ewin appeared in many adult magazines including Mayfair and Playboy (sometimes using the pseudonym Nina Downe – an anagram of Donna Ewin); and it was erroneously rumoured that she appeared as an extra in the famous orgy scene in Stanley Kubrick's last film, Eyes Wide Shut (1999).
+Ewin appeared in many adult magazines including Mayfair and Playboy (sometimes using the pseudonym Nina Downe – an anagram of Donna Ewin); and it was erroneously rumoured that she appeared as an extra in the orgy scene in Stanley Kubrick's last film, Eyes Wide Shut (1999).
 She did appear regularly on the BBC sketch comedy television show The Fast Show as well as the touring live stage version of the show, notably in the "Mr. and Mrs. Shag" sketch.